Rod-Persky/investoscope-easy-update/README.md

 best interests to impliment anti-botting measures therefore I must stress that *THERE IS NO WAY I CAN GUARENTEE THAT THE DATA IS ACCURATE*.

+## Data Accuracy

+1) Yahoo data for LSE is mixed in GBP and GBp.
+So this means that any reports done in Investoscope including those instruments are out by a factor of 100 for those instruments!
+This appears to be a known issue, with comments from November indicating Yahoo would look into it.